 "Next time don't bother waking me if it's below class six pop.
 I was enjoying my dream."

 "No way this is even class three.
 False advertising."

 "Negative.
 We're here.
 Let's get rich."
 I always say that.
 Somehow we never do.

 The air is gritty, but fresh.
 A relief after all that tight cabin recirc.
 A welcoming committee approaches the tarmac from the mansion.
 I've seen all kinds: delegations, celebrations, and indifference.
 This one is three tall men with pale skin and impeccable white robes.
 Dainty fingers and cold smiles.
 Two of them are suppressing laughter with the rims of martini glasses.
 Not your average farmer types.

 The one who's not drinking steps ahead of the others.

-"Smithson Cardak," I say.
+"Smithson Cardak," I say, inventing a name.
 I hold out a hand to shake but he just stands there.
 My neck hairs bolt at the affront.
 If I were a cat my back would arch.
 Keep calm.
 They have different customs, that's all.